fhoedemakers/pico-smsplus/README.md

 # pico-smsplus

 This software is a port of [SmsPlus](https://segaretro.org/SMS_Plus), a Sega Master System emulator, for the Raspberry Pi Pico, and supports video and audio output over HDMI.
-The code for HDMI output is based on [Shuichi Takano's Pico-InfoNes project](https://github.com/shuichitakano/pico-infones).
+The code for HDMI output is based on [Shuichi Takano's Pico-InfoNes project](https://github.com/shuichitakano/pico-infones) which in turn is based on [PicoDVI](https://github.com/Wren6991/PicoDVI).

 ## ROM
 The ROM should be placed in some way from 0x10080000, and can be easily transferred using [picotool](https://github.com/raspberrypi/picotool).